grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

     : IRequestHandler<TQuery, TResult> where TQuery : IQuery<TResult> { }
 ```

-And now it is possible to create decorators only for commands or queries handlers.
-An example of a decorator that should decorate only `ICommandHandlers` is `UnitOfWorkCommandHandlerDecorator`, which commits `UnitOfWork` at the end of the `Handle` method.
+It is now possible to create decorators only for commands or queries handlers.
+An example of a decorator that should decorate only `ICommandHandlers` is the `UnitOfWorkCommandHandlerDecorator`, which commits `UnitOfWork` at the end of the `Handle` method.

 ```c#
 internal class UnitOfWorkCommandHandlerDecorator<TCommand>